 I noticed she was wearing a new outfit.
 I wondered if she had put on that red skirt with hopes of a good day, maybe even making friends.
 Now I heard kids whispering cruel things about her.
 I wanted to tell them to stop, but lacked the courage.
 Meanwhile, the rest of the bus paid no attention.

 Since then, I’ve felt this way many times.
-There’s too much violence, aggression and indifference in this world.
+There’s too much violence, cruelty, and indifference in this world.
 And like the bus, I feel affected by it.
 Many times I’ve reminded myself its the sensitive and brave who make the best changes.
 I have the first part down.
 I’m working on the second.

 You’re cautious – My late father could run and dive into any body of water, no matter how cold or intimidating.
 I always admired him for that.
 Me?
 I’d creep bit by bit into lakes others could jump into within minutes.